Justin Verlander: 2016: Cy Young runner-up, American League strikeout leader and 2,000 career strikeouts

 On May 8, Verlander recorded his 1,981st strikeout in his Tiger career, surpassing Jack Morris for second place on the list of all-time Tiger strikeout leaders.
 He only trails Mickey Lolich who had 2,679 strikeouts as a Tiger.
 On May 18, Verlander fanned Eddie Rosario of the Twins for his 2,000th career strikeout, becoming just the second Tigers pitcher to reach the milestone following Lolich.
 Verlander went into the 2016 All-Star break with an 8–6 record, 4.07 ERA, 1.13 WHIP, and 120 strikeouts in 117 1/3 innings (9.2 K/9).

 Verlander was named the American League Pitcher of the Month for July.
 He was 4–0 with a 1.69 ERA in six July starts, holding opposing hitters to a .171 average, and striking out 48 batters in 42 2/3 innings.
 Among qualifying starters in the AL (minimum 28.0 innings pitched), Verlander finished July first in strikeouts, tied for first in innings pitched, third in ERA, and tied for third in wins.
-Verlander allowed just 26 hits in his 42 2/3 July innings, and had a 0.891 WHIP.
+Verlander allowed just 26 hits in his 42 2/3 July innings and had a 0.891 WHIP.
 On September 27, Verlander struck out 12 Cleveland Indians batters to give him a career-high eight games this season in which he totaled 10 or more strikeouts.
 Verlander was among the best starters in the majors after the 2016 All-Star Break.
 From July 15 on, Verlander compiled an 8–3 record, 1.96 ERA, 0.86 WHIP, and 134 strikeouts in 110 1/3 innings.
 In his three losses, the Tigers scored a total of two runs.
+On October 2, Verlander would also be the last pitcher to issue a four-pitch intentional walk (as the following season a rule change was implemented to have the manager simply signal to the umpire to issue one), intentionally walking Nick Markakis of the Atlanta Braves.